Posted in Trading on August 27th, 2016

 What I know is that in the long run, the US dollar is headed South, whether soon or later.
 I strongly doubt the Federal Reserve will raise interest rates in September and my prediction this year is that the Fed won’t raise rates at all (my latest interest rate prediction post US election).
 A strong dollar is not in the interest of the Fed at the moment and they are looking at various ways to weaken it significantly over the long run to assist with paying for the US national debt.
 Therefore, any dollar run up in price is only temporary in the grand scheme of events.

 If we do see a crisis and economies begin to deteriorate, I will remind readers that the cause of this is too much debt and fiat money.
-Fiat money requires debt – ever $1 in existence is backed by debt, which when you consider fractional reserve banking, is backed by even more debt.
+Fiat money requires debt – every $1 in existence is backed by debt, which when you consider fractional reserve banking, is backed by even more debt.
 This is the problem.
 If a crisis occurs and mainstream media tries to spin it as the fault of people, a person, or the lack of leadership, consider that none of this is correct.
-These crises only occur because the current economic system refuses to use a monetary standard that inherently requires integrity – such as a gold standard.
-As long as we have a debt-driven system, the financial system will never be stable and we will see more crises.
+These crises only occur because the current economic system refuses to use a monetary standard that inherently requires integrity.